What is IVF?

 IVF is an abbreviated form of in-vitro fertilization which means sperm and egg (fertilize) meet up in the laboratory.
 We take out eggs from woman’s ovaries and make them fertilize with sperms in the IVF lab.
 This way embryos are formed some of which are transferred into the uterus while some can be kept frozen for future use.

 In women with blocked tubes, severe endometriosis, advanced age, poor ovarian reserve, low AMH and unexplained infertility, IVF process is a boon to achieve pregnancy.
 IVF is also needed for conception if the male partner has some problems like low sperm count, poor motility of sperms or morphologically abnormal sperms, etc.

 Success Rates in IVF ?

-Success rates after one IVF cycle varies from 40-80% depending upon the cause of infertility.
+Success rates after one IVF cycle vary from 40-80% depending upon the cause of infertility.
 Cumulative success rates after one fresh and one frozen transfer are quite high.
-The end result mostly depends upon the quality of embryos that we get after fertilization and lining of uterus when we transfer those embryos.
-If we are transferring Day 5 embryos(Balstocysts) in a normal uterus with appropriate thickness & pattern of uterine lining, the chances of a successful pregnancy are actually almost 80-90%.
+The end result mostly depends upon the quality of embryos that we get after fertilization and lining of the uterus when we transfer those embryos.
+If we are transferring Day 5 embryos(Balstocysts) in a normal uterus with appropriate thickness & pattern of the uterine lining, the chances of a successful pregnancy are actually almost 80-90%.

 Do we always have twins in IVF?

-No, if we have A grade blastocyst ( Day 5 embryo) then we can go ahead with single embryo transfer only.
+No, if we have A-grade blastocyst ( Day 5 embryo) then we can go ahead with single embryo transfer only.
 This way we are assured that we will have a singleton pregnancy.
 But mostly, we get twins in IVF as two embryos are transferred to increase the probability of successful pregnancy.

 What is PGS?